jonimoreira/specs/2_5_0/docs/source/executive_summary.rst

 standards processes.
 In addition, healthcare is too broad for a top-down, one-size-fits-all solution for information interoperability.
 MLHIM is based on widely used standards for data exchange and expression on the semantic web.

+MLHIM uses these tools in conjunction with the Unix/Linux model of iterate and release often.
+A new release does not invalidate the previous models or data.

 MLHIM can be implemented as the information model for applications ranging from mobile apps to enterprise suites.
 MLHIM is also useful to enhance semantic interoperability of existing systems and healthcare IT interfaces such as those based on HL7 messaging.

 MLHIM specifically addresses the need to communicate syntactically sound data with the intended semantics.
-The larger picture of information exchange is already handled by other formal and de-facto standards.
+The larger picture of information exchange is already handled by other formal and de-facto standards and MLHIM builds on those standards.

-We have a growing number of peer-reviewed material on our [website](http://mlhim.org/documents.html) as well as invited presentations, educational material on [SlideShare](http://www.slideshare.net/twcook) and [YouTube](https://www.youtube.com/user/MLHIMdotORG).
+We have a growing amount of *peer-reviewed* material on our `website <http://mlhim.org/documents.html>`_ as well as invited presentations and educational material on `SlideShare <http://www.slideshare.net/twcook>`_ and `YouTube <https://www.youtube.com/user/MLHIMdotORG>`_.

+MLHIM is the foundation for retro-fitting your current applications to interoperate with your future applications without requiring wholesale replacement.

 *Insanity: doing the same thing over and over again and expecting different results. - Albert Einstein*